plone/training/docs/glossary.md

     [Dexterity](https://github.com/plone/plone.dexterity), the base framework for building content types, both through-the-web and as filesystem code for Zope.

 Dublin Core
-    The Dublin Core Schema is a small set of vocabulary terms that can be used to describe web resources (video, images, web pages, etc.).
+    The Dublin Core Schema is a small set of vocabulary terms that can be used to describe web resources (video, images, web pages, and other online content).
     It can also be used to describe physical resources such as books or CDs, and objects like artworks.

 ZMI
     The Zope Management Interface.